edorejel/edorejel/README.md

 - :pencil: Welcome Letter to my future college students - coming soon!
 - - This letter serves as a Welcome Letter to my college students.
 - :pencil: Dear Struggling Student Letter - https://github.com/edorejel/teaching_docs/blob/main/dsl2.pdf
-- - This letter is what I will email college students that do not attend the first week of classes.
+- - This is a sample letter of what I will email college students that do not attend the first week of classes.
 - :pencil: Sample Programming Research Prompt for Beginner-Level Programmers - coming soon!
 -  - This research prompt is something that I would task beginner-level programmers with completing.
 These programmers are typically enrolled in other beginner-level college courses, so the assignment is appropriate.
 -  :pencil: Sample Programming Research Prompt Solution - coming soon!